tempo-riz/REST-API-GO/README.md

     docker run --publish 8080:8080 app-sec

 Now app is running inside of container and you can still test it with ports "published"

+# Part2 - TLS Protection

+## Requirements

+    nginx, docker-compose

+## Goal

+Implementing a reverse proxy that will terminate the TLS connection.

+Using nginx as a http gateway ( redirect traffic on
+HTTP port 80 to the HTTP listener of the application )

+nginx.conf is updated with our subdomain, key and certificate

+## Run all of it in docker compose

+...